1927:

 Tower of Terror (between the

-two lift shafts) their is a service
+two lift shafts) there is a service

 room which staff can have their

-brakes in.
+breaks in.
 When the lifts drop,

 the walls of the service room